janmojzis/pok/forwarder.md

 the packet and sends the packet to the forwarder's IP:PORT.
 The forwarder extracts the public key hash from the "extension" field.
-It searches its forwarding table and if it finds the public-key, it forwards the packet to the server's IP:PORT with given public-key hash.
+It searches its forwarding table and if it finds the public-key, it forwards the packet to the server's IP:PORT with given public-key hash (to the server's backend connection).

 # Examples